 PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY

 Quagga-like zebra.
-A pregnant quagga-like zebra (Equus sp.) at the Elandsberg private reserve, South Africa.
+Head of a quagga-like zebra (Equus sp.).
 Quaggas (Equus quagga) are a subspecies of zebra that became extinct in 1883 due to extensive hunting.
-Unlike other zebras quagga only had stripes on their head, neck and forebody, and had pale brown hindquarters.
+Unlike other zebras quaggas only had stripes on their head, neck and forebody, and had pale brown hindquarters.
 Genetic tests that showed little difference between the quagga and the present day plains zebra (Equus burchelli) have led to a selective breeding programme to produce zebras that have the appearance of quaggas.
+Photographed at the table mountain reserve, near Cape Town, South Africa.

 Model release not required.
 Property release not required.